edoardospadetto/sugos/README.md

 If you want to modify any build option that has to be done manually on the Makefile.

-### Examples
+### etc/examples

-Examples contains a list of example of usage of the library
+Examples contains a list of example of usage of the library and its utility.
+Refer to the README.md in the corresponding folder.

 ### Tools